yagu0/qomet/README.md

  - block JS script using e.g. μblock, then re-inject the script cleaned of listeners
  - intercept HTTP response to "start quiz" signal, re-compose the page without listeners and run

-The only way to garanty 0 internet cheat is to use some SELinux configuration in kiosk mode with just one safe web browser enabled, e.g. [surf](https://surf.suckless.org/).
+The only way to garanty zero internet cheat is to use some SELinux configuration in kiosk mode with just one safe web browser enabled, e.g. [surf](https://surf.suckless.org/).
 Not that more traditional ways of cheating may still be used (phones, talking, signs, memos...)